zachmshort/hammerspoon/README.md

 # Hammerspoon App Toggle & Carousel

-A powerful script for macOS that provides Windows-style Alt+Tab functionality and a customizable app carousel.
+A script for macOS that provides app toggle functionality and a customizable app carousel.

 ## Features